 In my personal experience a s a property investor: No.

-So, no Bank repos are generally not cheaper than other property and is almost always in worse condition due to the long time it takes the bank to actually get their hands on the properties.
+So, no Bank repossessions are generally not cheaper than other properties and is almost always in worse condition due to the long time it takes the bank to actually get their hands on the properties.

 Why is that?
 How does a bank repossession procedure in Spain work?

-But the property was only worth 300.000€ initially so needless to say no one buys the property in the auction but the bank takes possession and put the property in their portfolio.
+But the property was only worth 300.000€ initially.
+It’s needless to say no one buys the property in the auction but the bank takes possession and put the property in their portfolio.